top of page

 OUR SPACE: THE DAYLIGHT BUILDING

-The restaurant sits in a corner storefront that has been part of Knoxville’s daily life since the Daylight Building opened in 1927.
-One of the first businesses to occupy this space was The C.F.
-Johnston Paint Company, whose sign once stretched across the storefront in the same place guests enter today.
-By the early 1930s the corner housed a Western Auto store, serving Knoxville with hardware, bicycles, and house paint for decades.
-Nearly a century later, the same tall windows, brickwork, and industrial details remain, now framing an open kitchen and wood-fired hearth.
-Cooking here connects us to the building’s long history of craft and commerce, and to a corner of downtown that has welcomed Knoxville residents for generations.
+The restaurant occupies a corner storefront that has been part of Knoxville’s daily life since the Daylight Building opened in 1927.
+One of the first businesses to inhabit the space was The C.F.
+Johnston Paint Company, whose sign once stretched across the storefront where guests enter today.
+By the early 1930s, the corner became home to a Western Auto store, serving Knoxville with hardware, bicycles, and house paint for decades.

 "UNCLE JOE" HOLDWAY

-Joseph C. Holdway grew up during the Depression, served in the United States Army during World War II, and graduated from the University of Tennessee.
+Joseph C. Holdway grew up during the Great Depression, served in the United States Army during World War II, and graduated from the University of Tennessee.
 He enjoyed a long career in accounting with AT&T and South Central Bell.
-Standing 6' 4" tall, with a generous spirit and a memorable presence, Uncle Joe was known for greeting family and friends with a joke, a small bottle of Coke, and a guaranteed good time.
+Standing 6'4" tall, with a generous spirit and a memorable presence, Uncle Joe was known for greeting family and friends with a joke, a small bottle of Coke, and a guaranteed good time.

 HOSPITALITY PHILOSOPHY